Sdedding/vulapipeline/GUI.md

 The most appropriate testing strategy would probably be functional testing with integration tests.
 That could be a project in the future.

 # Localization
-Currently the UI is not localized.
+Currently, the UI is not localized.
 There are some translations in `vula/locale`.
 But those are not used and do not work.
 Because the buttons are implemented using images to achieve a better design the localization there is tricky.
 Either we create a button for each language or we use normal buttons for buttons with text.
 Those buttons with only an icon are not a problem.
 Implementing localization and addressing this issue with the buttons would be a good follow-up project.